-When you’re shopping for cosmetics, choose products labeled hypoallergenic and fragrance free.
+When you’re shopping for cosmetics or skin products for dry skin, choose those that are labeled hypoallergenic and fragrance-free.
 Products that contain retinoids or alcohol are especially drying, so avoid them in the winter.

 Dry indoor air can contribute to facial dryness, particularly in the winter.
 Use a humidifier in your home to add moisture and prevent dry, flaky skin.